 Had the 49ers been sitting comfortably at 5-0 and leading the NFC West on Tuesday morning, there likely would have been little more than good wishes sent Saleh's way.
 But with the 49ers at 2-3, having dropped two key games to weaker division rivals because of, at least ostensibly, an inconsistent and anemic defense, Saleh's name has today landed front and center.

 Just five games into his stint as the 49ers' defensive coordinator, Nick Sorensen is still getting used to his new duties after his promotion from defensive assistant.
-Thus far, the reviews haven't been sterling, and the 49ers' defense has over the first five weeks of the season looked like the clumsy little brother that holds the Brock Purdy-driven offense back from winning games.
-Sorensen had already taken flack for the defense's early season stumbling in San Francisco, but with the Saleh firing in New York, 49er fans are suddenly reminded of the elite defense the team once had, and the flack has intensified into full-blown artillery shelling.
+Thus far, the reviews haven't been sterling, and the 49ers' defense has. over the first five weeks of the season, looked like the clumsy little brother that holds the Brock Purdy-driven offense back from winning games.
+Sorensen had already taken flack for the defense's early season stumbling in San Francisco, but with the Saleh firing in New York, 49ers fans are suddenly reminded of the elite defense the team once had, and the flack has intensified into full-blown artillery shelling.

-Few if any remarks have emerged from the 49ers' front office over the Jets and Saleh breakup, and chances are better than good that "keep the status quo" will be the team's official mantra, at least for the time being.
+Few, if any, remarks have emerged from the 49ers' front office over the Jets and Saleh breakup, and chances are better than good that "keep the status quo" will be the team's official mantra, at least for the time being.
 But it's silly to think that, at least behind closed doors, some team officials aren't having some one-on-one conversations on what this means, if anything, for San Francisco.

 Promoted to replace the embattled Steve Wilks, who rightly or wrongly ended up being the scapegoat for another missed Super Bowl win opportunity, Sorensen was the best candidate willing and available in February of this year and he got the call.
-But as always, the landscape of the NFL changes rapidly, and handing the car keys to the 49ers' defense over to Sorensen seems a shade less reasonable now than it did just eight months ago.
+But as always, the landscape of the NFL changes rapidly, and handing the keys to the 49ers' defense over to Sorensen seems a shade less reasonable now than it did just eight months ago.
 And not without good reason.

 Sorensen has certainly not proven to be a bust after just five weeks of football—if for no other reason than he simply hasn't been given enough chance.
 But he's also done little to allay the growing fears that the 49ers' defense is playing well below their capability, and therein lies the problem.
 Instead of merely observing the Saleh sacking in New York as a friendly and sympathetic but mostly disinterested party, the 49ers as an organization must now at least complete due diligence in pondering their current defensive leadership, with an unexpected eye turned toward Saleh.